-Hopefully, all of the marketing and promotional techniques I’ve shared throughout this series has gotten your wheels turning on different creative techniques to build your fanbase.
+Hopefully, all of the marketing and promotional techniques I’ve shared throughout this series have gotten your wheels turning on different creative techniques to build your fanbase.
 I’ve shared a lot of information in the past articles which I know can be overwhelming.
 Below you will find a quick recap of all the core takeaways from this series.
 Be sure to bookmark this article and come back when you need a refresher.
 LET’S GET IT!

 Part 1: What Is Marketing And Promotion?